celesmedina/celesmedina/README.md

 ## :pushpin: My projects

-### ✔️ Countries App
+### 🌎Countries App

 <p>
   ✔️Development of a SPA (Single Page Application) using React for the Front End and Redux as state management.
-All the components were developed with CSS without the use of external libraries.
+All the components were developed with CSS without the use of external libraries.</p>
-  ✔️Some features of the project: Cache of searches, orders and filters, controlled form for creation of turistic activities.
+  <p>✔️Some features of the project: Cache of searches, orders and filters, controlled form for creation of turistic activities.</p>
-  ✔️The SPA consumes data from an API (“Countries”) through a Back End developed in Node.JS using Express, adding new functionalities to the original API.
+  <p>✔️The SPA consumes data from an API (“Countries”) through a Back End developed in Node.JS using Express, adding new functionalities to the original API.

   <a><img src="https://github.com/WanCirone/wancirone/blob/main/images/petStore/home.png"></a>
 </p>